Mario Armstrong’s Bio

 • Keynote Speaker

-Mario Armstrong is many different things: TV & online media personality, radio host, motivational speaker, public servant, and social entrepreneur.
+Mario Armstrong is many different things: TV host, media personality, motivational speaker, public servant, and social entrepreneur.

 Armstrong’s mission in life is to better people’s lives by educating them on how to use technology to enhance their personal and professional lives.
 Armstrong translates technology for both the public and businesses audiences, as well as for tech enthusiasts and non-tech audiences alike, through his TV segments, public speaking, in print and online.